ba-san/DL-CV-toolbox/README.md

 **image_reisize** - create new image folder inside new "resize" directory, having resized images.

-**path_changer** - change path inside csv to fit your env.
+**path_changer** - change path inside csv to fit your environment.

-**train_test_separater** - from folder which has imgs for each class, create dataset which has 20% test imgs and 80% train imgs randomly selected from original folder.
+**train_test_separater** - from folder which has imgs for each class, create dataset which has 20% test imgs and 80% train imgs, which is randomly selected from original folder.

 **unite_img2dataset** - this is designed to use after train_test_separater.py. it will collect dataset which has designated suffix and unite them to make one big dataset.

 **video2img** - from a video, it will create folder having every frame img.

-**write_gspread** - it will write each DL epoch result on google spreadsheet.
+**write_gspread** - it will write final DL epoch result on google spreadsheet.